next-multilingual/next-multilingual/src/link/README.md

 }
 ```

-The browser will show the following link:
+In English the link will show just like in Next.js.
+But in when another locale is selected, you will get the localized URLs.
+See the example below for when `fr-ca` is selected:

 ```html
 <a href="/fr-ca/nous-joindre">